Flat and Low Slope Roofing Materials

 1. Can be installed on a prepared, clean roofing surface only.

-2. Not the longest service life even if installed properly.
+2. Not the most extended service life, even if installed correctly.

 3. TPO can shrink over time.
 You should check the TPO roof periodically to notice cracks and leaks.